Welcome to the Philippines PIRE Project team!

 - Visa fee, according to fee schedule ($30.00), payable in cash or money order made payable to “Embassy of the Philippines” (or “Philippine Consulate General”, if application is made at one of the Philippine Consulates General in the U.S.).
 Personal checks and credit cards are not accepted.

 - Send a copy of your Visa and your receipts electronically to the project administrator

 - Visitor Visas are for 59 days.
-Extensions for the duration of the project will be obtained at Dumaguete.

-E) Participate in the REU Orientation lectures.
+E) Orientation.
+Participate in the REU Orientation lectures.
 Orientations are provided weekly via designated video conferencing and presenting software.
 The project administrator will schedule the times and dates.

 The schedule is as follows:

 - Meet and greet.
 You will meet each other and the some of the staff scientists.
 Be prepared to introduce yourselves and let everyone get to know you.

 - Safety training